5 Different Types of Paint Sprayers: Which is Right for You?

 Conclusion

-There are various types of paint sprayers available, but the most and increasingly common variant is that of the electric spray gun.
+Various paint sprayers are available, but the most common variant is the electric spray gun.
 It can cover a large area in a relatively short space of time.
-Although it may be prone to overspray if you are inexperienced, once you get the hang of using an electric gun, you will be able to get a uniform coverage that is free from brush strokes.
-Pneumatic, or compressed air, sprayers are better for precision and artistic work.
+Although it may be prone to overspray if you are inexperienced, once you get the hang of using an electric gun, you will be able to get uniform coverage free from brush strokes.
+However, pneumatic or compressed air sprayers are better for precision and artistic work.

 Featured Image Credit: Andrii Anna photographers, Shutterstock